JollyGrin/next-hn/readme.md

 # Bugs

-- Visiting a comment page from outside the homescreen results in an error
+- Visiting a comment page from outside the homescreen results in an error.
+Example: `https://hn.dean.coffee/story?id=20564382` will not resolve unless you go to it via hn.dean.coffee and clicking a comment